 Although you basically live at school, what else do you do?

 I still play piano and have recently added cello.
 I play both instruments with my church and the cello with the South Puget Sound Community Orchestra.
-I love swing dancing especially the Lindy Hop.
+I love swing dancing, especially the Lindy Hop.
 I also swim, love kayaking, painting at Painted Plate, and good coffee!
 Last (but not least) I spend a lot of time with my only Teacher's Pet - Ebony.
-She often assists with grading and emails. : )
+She often supervises while I'm grading or writing emails. : )